manutter51/barnum/README.md

     (ev/add-validation-fn event-key fn :override)

 The `:override` keyword is optional.
 If present, it allows the given function to silently replace any existing validation function for that event.
+To add the same validation function to multiple events, pass a set of event keys as the event-key argument.

 ### Adding Event Handlers